Category: Team Building

 3. Sweet or savory snacks?

-4. What’s your go-to karaoke song?
+4. What is your go-to karaoke song?

 5. If you could live in any decade, which would it be?

-6. What’s your guilty pleasure TV show?
+6. What is your guilty pleasure TV show?

 7. If you had a pet dinosaur, what would you name it?